Following the referendum, what happens now? And what happens next? We answer the key questions people have been asking...

 Do I still have the rights that our EU membership entitles us to?

-All the rights that come with EU membership remain until we are no longer members - whether people will continue to enjoy these rights after we leave the EU is unclear.
-There is a clear danger that everything from employment to consumer rights to access to the Single Market are at risk following the vote to leave the EU, and that is why we will be campaigning hard, and pressing the Tory government to ensure British citizens continue to have these rights.
+All the rights that come with EU membership remain until the UK leaves the EU, if it leaves the EU - whether people will continue to enjoy these rights outside the EU, if the UK leaves the EU, is unclear.
+There is a clear danger that everything from employment to consumer rights to access to the Single Market are at risk, and that is why we will be campaigning hard, and pressing the Tory government to ensure British citizens continue to have these rights if it takes us out of the EU.

 Can I still travel and work throughout Europe?

 While we are still in the EU, UK citizens retain their right to free movement and to work throughout the European Union, and the same applies to EU citizens in the UK.
-Again, whether this continues after we leave will depend on the government, and the nature of our future relationship with the EU.
+Again, whether this continues outside the EU, if we leave the EU, will depend on the government, and the nature of the UK's future relationship with the EU.
 Labour has campaigned for a commitment from the government to give peace of mind to those EU citizens living in Britain and to the millions of British citizens living in the EU.

 When will we leave the EU?

-The government triggered Article 50 of the Lisbon Treaty, the formal process of leaving the EU, on March 29.
-The British government and its EU partners now have two years to reach a deal.
+The government triggered Article 50 of the Lisbon Treaty, the formal process of leaving the EU, on March 29, 2017, following the referendum of June 23, 2016.
+The British government and its EU partners had two years to reach a deal, however, given the failure to do so, the scheduled exit date has been extended to October 31, 2019.
 Labour MEPs will be pushing the Tory government and working with our centre-left colleagues in the European Parliament to ensure the any final deal is in the best interests of the British people.

 What will happen to MEPs?